jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

-Yet given how a large portion of Sinic country Twitter users heavily criticize the recent military coup in neighboring Myanmar, these findings could also represent a greater use of hyperbolic language between increasingly split pro-hierarchy and pro-democracy groups in the Sino world.
+Given that a large portion of Sinic country users heavily criticize the recent military coup in Myanmar however, these findings could also represent the use of hyperbolic language between increasingly split pro-hierarchical and pro-democracy groups in the Sinic world.

 The rest of the report is organized into the following sections: